decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // Warning: (ae-missing-release-tag) "MeshRendererSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-const MeshRendererSchema: ISchema<PBMeshRenderer> & {
+export const MeshRendererSchema: ISchema<PBMeshRenderer> & {
     COMPONENT_ID: number;
 };

 // Warning: (ae-missing-release-tag) "NftFrameType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-const enum NftFrameType {
+export const enum NftFrameType {
     // (undocumented)
     NFT_BAROQUE_ORNAMENT = 1,
     // (undocumented)